open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

 This is lit-html specific syntax that allows you to set a property on the element instead of an attribute.
-The differences between attributes and properties often confuses a lot of people, but it's actually a very simple concept to grasp.
+The differences between attributes and properties often confuses a lot of people, but it's a very simple concept.

 Attributes are how we assign data in HTML: